Model Audit

 • Volume and complexity of the documentation to be reviewed

-• The seniority of the staff who does the work
+• The seniority of the staff who performs the audit

 How to Conduct a Model Audit

-In order to perform the audit, it is important to recognize that a model is produced by using MS Excel spreadsheets and, therefore, contains data, figures, and formulas.
-The auditors usually conduct a bottom-up review or a cell-by-cell check of every formula.
+In order to perform the audit, it is important to recognize that a financial model is typically produced by using Microsoft Excel spreadsheets and, therefore, contains data, figures, functions, and formulas.
+The auditors usually conduct a bottom-up review, or a cell-by-cell check of every formula.
 They can also do a “top-down” analysis of the model.

 Additional Resources